Mindspawn is an artist, producer, and engineer, a.k.a. Gene Williams.

 Between 2008-2011 the Mindspawn project was on hiatus while I explored other interests and recovered from health issues.
 In late 2011, I once again began performing live and releasing sounds and music under the Mindspawn name.
 In September 2014, the Mindspawn album Parasite Theory was released.

 2016 saw Mindspawn reunite with Coph Nia on the collaboration album, Erotomechaniks II.
 At the tail end of 2016, the album, The Long Night, was also released as a solo Mindspawn project.
-I continue to produce, compose, and perform live as Mindspawn, as well as under the name Gene Therapy, and as part of the duo Mirror Speaks The Truth..
+I continue to produce, compose, and perform live as Mindspawn.

-The sound composed/created by Mindspawn varies from soundscapes and industrial ambience to dark ambient, including claustrophobic film music and sound categorized as space music.
+The sound composed/created by Mindspawn crosses a lot of genres, including breakbeats, soundscapes, industrial ambience, dark ambient, claustrophobic film music, sound categorized as space music, plus a whole lot more, I love sound and music.
 Recent evolutions of what I’m willing to call Mindspawn music has included a lot more beat driven compositions.
 What can I say, I like riddums….

 Mindspawn’s sound has been aptly referred to as sound sculptures or sonic tapestries.
 Like any artistic project it continues to evolve, and as I mention above, these days I incorporate a lot of beat driven material as well as other “once forbidden” sounds and imagery that I associate with the Mindspawn name.
 I hope you enjoy what you find here….